sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 command like this to your shell profile if you want the settings to persist between shell sessions.

-If you wish to do Sage development, additionally install the following:
+If you wish to do Sage development, we recommend that you additionally install the following:

 .. literalinclude:: homebrew-develop.txt

-For all users, we recommend the following:
+For all users, we recommend that you install the following system packages, which provide additional functionality and cannot be installed by Sage:

 .. literalinclude:: homebrew-recommended.txt